 A book on ethics and philosophy of values

-Eclecticism is also analogous to this kind of doctrine that is called “theodicy”.
-Theodicy aims at clearing God of the responsibility of the existence of evil: how to reconcile the existence, goodness and omnipotence of God with the fact that there is evil in the world?
-How can God claim to be honored, whereas He remains silent during wars, leaving millions of souls to perish without intervening?
+Eclecticism could also be linked to the type of doctrine known as theodicy.
+Theodicy, or the justification of God, seeks to absolve God from the existence of evil in the world: how can God’s existence, goodness, and omnipotence be reconciled with the fact that evil prevails?
+How can a God claim to be honoured when he remains silent in wars, allowing millions of souls to perish without intervening?

-I will not claim to explore the tremendous argumentative structure used by Leibniz -the distinctions between the different kinds of will (antecedent or consequent, permissive or productive), of evil (metaphysic, moral or physical), of science (simple intelligence, vision or middle science), his analysis of grace, etc. - however we can already understand for what reason theodicy may be related to eclecticism.
+Without delving into the complex argumentative framework Leibniz constructs—such as distinctions between different kinds of will (antecedent and consequent, permissive and productive), types of evil (metaphysical, moral, and physical), types of knowledge (simple intelligence, vision, or middle knowledge), and his analysis of Grace—we can nonetheless see how theodicy might be compared to eclecticism.

-This defence of God is, in part at least, based on the idea that an apparent evil is often in reality a good, if it is considered from another point of view: Sometimes evils [...] are to be considered as some subsidiary goods, as means for greater goods 1.
-Consequently, every time a thing seems to be reprehensible in the works of God, we are to think that we do not know enough about it, and that a wise man, understanding it, would judge that one could wish for nothing better 2.
+This justification of God rests, in part, on the idea that what appears to us as evil is often, in fact, a good when viewed from a different perspective: Sometimes evils [...] are to be considered as some subsidiary goods, as means for greater goods 1.
+Consequently, Every time a thing seems to be reprehensible in the works of God, we are to think that we do not know enough about it, and that a wise man, understanding it, would judge that one could wish for nothing better 2.

-Here again, we see what eclecticism and theodicy have in common.
-However, eclecticism appears on reflection to be irreducible to this related doctrine for two reasons.
+Here again, we observe what seems to align theodicy with eclecticism.
+However, eclecticism appears irreducible to these neighbouring doctrines for two reasons.

-Secondly, the theodicy of Leibniz has a special feature: it does not hold that world is perfect, but on the contrary that there is imperfection in this world, even if God has created the world which contains the least possible imperfection.
-Hence his famous phrase: this world is the best of all possible worlds.
-More precisely: Between the possible sequences of things, infinite in number, God chose the best, and consequently, the best is the one which exists in act 3.
+On the other hand, Leibniz's theodicy uniquely does not claim the world is perfect.
+Rather, it holds that, while the world contains imperfections, God has created the world with the fewest possible imperfections.
+This leads to his famous assertion that this world is the best of all possible worlds: Between the possible sequences of things, infinite in number, God chose the best, and consequently, the best is the one which exists in act 3.

-Where does the imperfection of the world come from?
-Evil, in all its forms: metaphysical (imperfection), physical (suffering), and moral (sin).
-By consequence, evil has a negative value: from it imperfection arises.
-The only value that on rare occasions it may acquire is to be means for an end: the realization of the good.
+What is the source of this imperfection that still resides in the world?
+Evil, in each of its three forms: metaphysical evil (imperfection), physical evil (suffering), and moral evil (sin).
+As a result, evil has a negative value; it is a source of imperfection, not perfection.
+The only value it can occasionally acquire is as a means to a higher end: the realisation of good.

-This allows us to distinguish theodicy from eclecticism, which attributes an absolute value to evil, and to everything else.
+This concludes the distinction between theodicy and Eclecticism, which attributes an absolute value to evil, as it does to everything else.

 1. Essays on theodicy, Causa dei asserta, §35